bunnyandtiger/bunnyandtiger.github.io/docs/_posts/2021-02-20-oven-roasted-asparagus.md

     3. Cut off one inch from bottom, cut off the white parts.
 Do not trim too much though.

-    4. Dry them thoroughly and put them on a baking tray with aluminum foil
+    4. Dry them thoroughly (with paper towel, not dish towel as that leaks fibers) and put them on a baking tray with aluminum foil

     5. Coat them with 1/2 tbsp of olive oil, moving them around with hands to coat them very evenly.